 It seems you can’t go more than a week without hearing about how another company suffered a major data breach that put thousands of people’s identifying information at risk.

 All these breaches add up to a serious headache for consumers.
 In some cases, criminals can access or purchase your personal information compromised in a breach and use it to open fraudulent financial accounts in your name.
-If you’re not doing things to help you spot potential identity theft, such as closely monitoring your credit reports, you could be in for a mess when dealing with the aftermath.
+Among other ways to help to protect yourself from identity theft, you may be wondering if you should lock or freeze your credit.

-Credit file locks and credit file freezes put a halt to companies requesting to view your credit reports before approving you for a new account.
+Credit locks and credit freezes put a halt to companies requesting to view your credit reports before approving you for a new account.

 While current creditors and debt collectors acting on their behalf can still pull your reports, criminals shouldn’t be able to open a new account without your knowledge or permission.

-Credit file locks and credit file freezes aren’t the same thing, though.
+Credit locks and credit freezes aren’t the same thing, though.
 Here’s what you need to know.

 |Credit lock||Credit freeze|